Texas Tech University

 Research Interests

-His expertise is in public health and epidemiological studies and interest is perticulary in substance dependent research and its methodology.
-His current research interest for collaboration in nutrition and public health researches on childhood diabetics and food habit of children, internet addiction, loss of physical activities and obesity/overweight, cancer epidemiology, survival analysis, and inactive life and diets with DM and HTM.
+His expertise lies in public health and epidemiological studies, with a particular interest in substance-dependent research and its methodology.
+His current research interests for collaboration in nutrition and public health research on childhood diabetes and food habits of children, internet addiction, loss of physical activities and obesity/overweight, cancer epidemiology, survival analysis, and inactive lifestyles and diets with DM and HTM.

 Selected Publications